effiong-okon/soc-threat-detection-lab/README.md

 ## Project Overview

 **What I Built:**
 A cloud-based Security Operations Centre deployed on AWS, complete with a live Windows endpoint, real-time log ingestion pipelines, and a Splunk SIEM configured to detect active threats as they happen.
-Every component mirrors what you would find in a real enterprise SOC environment.
+This was done to mirror a real enterprise SOC environment.

 **The Goal:**
 To go beyond theory by simulating real attack behaviour across five MITRE ATT&CK techniques, then practising the full analyst workflow, log analysis, threat detection, alert triage, incident investigation, and drawing evidence-based conclusions from raw security event data.

 **What Makes This Different:**
-I architected the infrastructure from scratch, wrote every detection rule manually in Splunk SPL, troubleshot real configuration gaps, including enabling PowerShell Script Block Logging and Process Creation Auditing, and investigated every alert the way a working analyst would.
+I architected the infrastructure from scratch, wrote every detection rule manually in Splunk SPL, troubleshot real configuration gaps, including enabling PowerShell Script Block Logging and Process Creation Auditing, and investigated every alert.
 The attacks were real.
 The detections were real.
 The investigation was real.

 ## **Tools & Technologies Used:**